japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 The latest `StageInfo` for the most recent attempt for a stage is accessible through `latestInfo`.

-## <span id="preferred-locations"> Preferred Locations
+## Preferred Locations

-DAGScheduler computes where to run each task in a stage based on the rdd/index.md#getPreferredLocations[preferred locations of its underlying RDDs], or <<getCacheLocs, the location of cached or shuffle data>>.
+DAGScheduler computes where to run each task in a stage based on the rdd/index.md#getPreferredLocations[preferred locations of its underlying RDDs], or [the location of cached or shuffle data](#getCacheLocs).

-## <span id="adaptive-query-planning"> Adaptive Query Planning / Adaptive Scheduling
+## Adaptive Query Planning / Adaptive Scheduling { #adaptive-query-planning }

 See [SPARK-9850 Adaptive execution in Spark](https://issues.apache.org/jira/browse/SPARK-9850) for the design document.
 The work is currently in progress.